18F/grouplet-playbook/pages/education-and-advocacy.md

 ## <a name="googles-testing-grouplet"></a>Case study: Google’s Testing Grouplet

-Google's **Testing Grouplet** was a team of volunteers pooling their 20% time to drive adoption of automated developer testing, in the most serious and fun ways possible.
+Google's **Testing Grouplet** was a team of volunteers pooling their 20 percent time to drive adoption of automated developer testing, in the most serious and fun ways possible.
 Some of the more significant efforts included: